Londonderry and Coleraine Railway: Belfast & Northern Counties Railway

-Under the locomotive Superintendentship of Bowman Malcolm the company experimented with compounding and many of these locomotives would survive into NCC ownership.
+Under the locomotive Superintendent Bowman Malcolm, the company experimented with compounding and many of these locomotives survived into NCC ownership.
 This company was also the first in the world to fit its locomotives with Ross "pop" safety valves invented by R L Ross from Coleraine.
 This invention would see wide use on British locomotives as well as some of those used overseas.

 Northern Counties Committee

 Under Midland Railway ownership the policy remained largely independent and the building compounds continued.
 There was also wider use of the 4-4-0 wheel arrangement for passenger locomotives the company owning twenty engines of this wheel arrangement by 1920.

 Under LMS ownership a modernisation and standardisation program was introduced, with locomotives built during this period having more of a Midland and LMS influence with the LMS' Derby Works building engines as well as the NCC shops at York Road, Belfast.
 Some contracts also went to outside locomotive companies; the U2 class 4-4-0 is a good example of this, with some of the class being built at York Road, some at Derby and some by North British Locomotive Company in Glasgow.
 In 1933 the largest NCC engines began to appear, these were the W Class 2-6-0s and were largely based LMS Fowler 2-6-4Ts.
 This design was followed by a tank engine version in 1946, the 2-6-4T WT class.
 Both of which were highly successful.